-Alaska’s gorgeous scenery and adventurous atmosphere have led to 75 films being set in The Last Frontier since 1914.
+Alaska’s gorgeous scenery and adventurous atmosphere have led to 75 films being set here since 1914.
 While most of these movies are filmed elsewhere and several of them are animated, we love winding down a work week with our favorite Alaskan tales.
 Here are seven must-see movies set in Alaska.

 We’ll begin our list with Grizzly Man, a movie set and filmed in Alaska.
 Grizzly Man is a riveting documentary about naturalist and wildlife conversation advocate Timothy Treadwell.
 Treadwell became famous for living alongside grizzly bears in Alaska’s Katmai National Park for 13 summers until a bear killed him and his girlfriend, Amie Huguenard, in 2003.
 The documentary, directed by Werner Herzog, tells Treadwell’s controversial life and death by using scenes from 100 hours of self-shot footage and interviews with family and friends.
 The end result is a remarkable story about Alaska, bears, and one of the most controversial wildlife advocates in a generation.

 Into the Wild is another movie filmed and set in Alaska.
 This biographical film is based on the best-selling book, “Into the Wild,” by Jon Krakauer.
 The movie and book follow the true story of Christopher McCandless.
 In 1992, McCandless abandoned his former life, excommunicated himself from family and friends, and then wandered alone into the outskirts of Denali National Park with practically no long-term supplies.
 His goal was to completely reject a material lifestyle.
 The movie offers a surreal portrayal of Alaska’s natural beauty and how the allure of a simple lifestyle in the wilderness can be irresistible.